OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 specifications, functions, and initialization data which are all used to make a drawing tablet device, also referred to as a digitizer, functional.

-The following rule(s) are applicable to contributions to `OpenTabletDriver.Configurations`:

-- The git branch must be based on and targeting the `configs` branch.

 ## Adding a Configuration

 Documentation for the fields within configurations can be found on the official OpenTabletDriver